-Back at home, The Unamused Kraken has taken her solo act to local and regional venues like Taffy's of Eaton and the Southgate House Revival, filled in as host of a local open mic at Trailside Cafe, and performed in the Day & Night Music Festival in Cleveland.
-She’s also been appearing regularly at open mics throughout the area, including Wunderbar, Crow's Nest, Sam Ash, HD Beans and Brews, and Taffy’s.
-The local musicians at these events constantly influence her technique and lyrics, and build on her original patchwork of inspirations ranging from alternative and classic rock to folk singer-songwriters of the 60s and 70s.
+Back at home, The Unamused Kraken has taken her solo act to local and regional venues including the Flying Pig Marathon, Taffy's of Eaton, and the Southgate House Revival, filled in as host of a local open mic at Trailside Cafe, and performed in the Day & Night Music Festival in Cleveland.
+She also spent a year and a half appearing five to six nights per week at open mics throughout the area: Wunderbar, Crow's Nest, Sam Ash, HD Beans and Brews, and Taffy’s.
+The local musicians at these events constantly influence her technique and lyrics, and build on her initial patchwork of inspirations ranging from alternative and classic rock to folk singer-songwriters of the 60s and 70s.

 The Unamused Kraken's original music draws comparisons to artists like Joni Mitchell and James Taylor, and lyrics are often the first part of her compositional process.
 This literary approach is evident in the name she chose, which originates from a sentence in the novel Good Omens by Terry Pratchett and Neil Gaiman: "The kraken is not amused."
-The moniker arose shortly after she began writing full songs, though her lifelong love of words led to composing occasional fragments of songs before dedicating herself to the art in 2008.
+The moniker arose shortly after she began writing full songs, though her lifelong love of words led to composing occasional fragments of songs before dedicating herself to the art in 2008

 A year and a half later, she started teaching herself guitar in order to accompany her lyrics as she sang.
 Now, after six years with the instrument, her latest inspiration comes from fingerstyle guitarists like Andy McKee and Jon Gomm.
-She also started experimenting with banjo a year and a half ago, and has now been playing harmonica for the better part of a year.
-After spending the majority her life thus far dreaming of becoming a musician, The Unamused Kraken is now diving headfirst into that reality.
+She also started experimenting with banjo three years ago, and has now been playing harmonica for over two years.
+But it was the most recent addition of foot-operated percussion, consisting of a cajon and tambourine, that completed her act.
+After spending the majority her life thus far dreaming of becoming a musician, The Unamused Kraken is now diving headfirst into that reality!